On: Scotch Whisky and Head Colds

 Glen Ord

 A few days later a gentleman named Hugh is driving us through he hills around Inverness.
 This is not a distillery crawl, but a tour of the historic locations and events featured in the series of Outlander books and TV shows.
 Loch Ness, Urquhart Castle, Culloden, and ancient cairns.
-The day is wet, breezy, but the crowds are minimal and we mostly have everything to ourselves.
+The day is wet, breezy, but the crowds are minimal, and we mostly have everything to ourselves.
 Hugh does not have a Scottish scowl, nor does he sneak cigarettes while we explore the ruins, but he does have an extensive appreciation of Scotch and scores points with me for arranging a mid-tour lunch at Glen Ord.

 Glen Ord is frequently at the top of numerous “best distilleries in the world” lists and produce the frequently awarded 12, 15, and 18-year single malt Singleton of Glen Ord.
 Frankly, I can’t help but agree.
 The tasting room, recently remodeled, is outstandingly gorgeous and even through my congested sinuses I can feel the story behind the 18-year malt.
 I promise you this, reader, once the head clears I will dig into the 12-year I smuggled home in my suitcase and give a full report.
 And you may have to trust me on how it goes down, because outside of the Glen Ord tasting room and Singapore, you will be hard pressed to find Singleton anywhere – a fact that blows my mind.